 - Award letters are confusing and misleading.
-A 2018 study found: - " Over 33% of letters didn't include cost information. - " 136 unique terms for federal student loans including 24 that didn't include the word "loan." - " 15% of letters included parent loans as an "award." - Definitions are important: grants and scholarships are free money, while loans must be repaid.
+A 2022 federal GAO and previous study found: - > 41% of schools didn't include the net price on award letters.
+Only 9% of colleges provided an accurate net price by subtracting the cost of attendance with gift aid (free money). - Schools used 136 unique terms for federal student loans including 24 that didn't include the word "loan." - " 15% of letters included parent loans as an "award." - Definitions are important: grants and scholarships are free money, while loans must be repaid.
 To qualify for a work-study job, you must complete the FAFSA and check the work-study box.